QualitativeDataRepository/dataverse-previewers/README.md

 [juancorr](https://github.com/juancorr) added internationalization and provided a Spanish translation for the existing previewers.

-[kaitlinnewson](https://github.com/kaitlinnewson) provided a French translation for the existing previewers.
+[kaitlinnewson](https://github.com/kaitlinnewson) provided a French translation for the existing previewers, and contributed the GeoJSON previewer.

 ## How can I help?